On simultaneous approximation of algebraic numbers: Abstract

-for $1\leq j\leq r$, where $H(u)$ is the absolute Weil height.
-When put $r =1 = c$, this result was proved by Corvaja and Zannier in \cite{corv}.
+for all integers $j = 1, 2,\ldots, r$, where $H(u)$ is the absolute Weil height.
+In particular, when $r =1$, this result was proved by Corvaja and Zannier in \cite{corv}.
 As an application of our result, we also prove a transcendence criterion which generalizes a result of Han\v{c}l, Kolouch, Pulcerov\'a and \v{S}t\v{e}pni\v{c}ka in \cite{hancl}.
-The proofs relies on the clever use of Subspace Theorem and the underlying ideas from the work of Corvaja and Zannier.
+The proofs rely on the clever use of the subspace theorem and the underlying ideas from the work of Corvaja and Zannier.